 Next we headed into the kitchen, where I pulled out all of the necessary ingredients I needed to move forward.
 (Just a note, this is about the time in the process when things start getting a little “mad scientist.”
 Will seemed to take it all in stride.)
-I had initially planned to dredge banana slices in my tempura-like batter, so I took a few minutes to think about the size and shape of the each slice: should it be one inch?
+I had initially planned to dredge banana slices in my tempura-like batter, so I took a few minutes to think about the size and shape of the each slice: Should it be one inch?
 Two inches?
 Straight across or on the bias?
 All of these things have to be taken into consideration when creating a recipe.
-At this point, I think my eighth grade science teacher would be proud.
-Who knew the scientific method would come in such handy?!
+At this point, I think my eighth-grade science teacher would have been proud.
+Who knew the scientific method would come in handy?

 To wrap up the testing, I typed up an actual recipe using my notes.
 Using this, I cooked up one final version to make any necessary tweaks before it found its way to you.
-Yep, it's all in the name of accuracy … and a splash of deliciousness too.
+It’s all in the name of accuracy … and a splash of deliciousness, too.

 Clean peanut or canola oil, for frying

 - 1/2 cup

 sweetened shredded coconut (or up to 1/2 cup, if desired)